facts about medici family

 Its elegant stone exterior and spacious courtyard reflect both wealth and innovation.

-Inside, visitors admire the Cappella dei Magi, which is celebrated for its art and vibrant frescoes.
+Inside, visitors admire the Cappella dei Magi, renowned for its art and vibrant frescoes.

 The palace remains an architectural landmark in Florence.